David Samoylov: Biography

 During the second half of his life, he moved to Pärnu, known mostly as a resort-town.
 He continued writing in Pärnu and even published poetry dedicated to Pärnu.
 He lived in Toominga street.

-He has translated literature from Estonian authors such as Lydia Koidula, Jaan Kross, Ellen Niit, Paul-Eerik Rummo and others, as well as from Polish, Czech, Hungarian and other languages.
+He has translated literature from Estonian authors such as Lydia Koidula, Jaan Kross, Ellen Niit, Paul-Eerik Rummo and others, as well as from Polish, Czech, Hungarian and other languages as well as running workshops for young writers.